cusma/algonim/README.md

 ## Contact
 For any issue, improvement proposal or comment please reach me out at: algonim.cusma@gmail.com

-### Tip the Dev
+## Tip the Dev

-If you enjoyed AlgoNim or fund it useful as free and opensoruce learning example, consider tipping the Dev:
+If you enjoyed AlgoNim or find it useful as free and open source learning example, consider tipping the Dev:

 `XODGWLOMKUPTGL3ZV53H3GZZWMCTJVQ5B2BZICFD3STSLA2LPSH6V6RW3I`